West Virginia vs. Texas Women's Basketball Predictions & Picks - January 6

 West Virginia Schedule Analysis

-- The Mountaineers notched their best win of the season on December 4 by claiming an 83-65 victory over the Penn State Lady Lions, a top 50 team in our computer rankings.
+- In their best win of the season on December 4, the Mountaineers defeated the Penn State Lady Lions, a top 50 team (No. 37) in our computer rankings, by a score of 83-65.

-- The Mountaineers have tied for the third-most Quadrant 3 victories in the nation (five).

-- West Virginia has six wins over Quadrant 3 teams, tied for the 36th-most in the nation.
+- West Virginia has tied for the 37th-most Quadrant 4 wins in the nation (six).

 Get tickets for any college basketball game this season at Ticketmaster!